 During the last 16 years or so, I was a TV critic at Variety, at HuffPost, and at the Chicago Tribune.
 Everything I wrote at Variety, from fall 2015 to spring 2018, is collected here.
-A smattering of 2016-2018 pieces I would love for you to read are below:
+Here is a selection of pieces from the last few years that I would love for you to read:

 - Thoughts on grief, loss, Einstein and “The Leftovers.”
 You don’t need to have seen the show to read it.
 Of everything I’ve ever written, I’m most proud of this.
 A kind person asked me it if was painful to write.
 It was a cathartic joy to write.
 It was very hard to live.